edoaltamura/rotational-ksz-macsis/profiles/README.md

 # Profile data
-This includes:
+This directory includes:
-- Rotational kSZ radial profile
+- Rotational kSZ radial profiles
 - Vikhlinin best-fit parameters for the density profiles
+- Best-fit parameters for the rkSZ profiles